-The reason for this conflict is that it is the domestic clubs who pay the wages of the football players – in most cases where the player is a full international the wages will be a large sum – but a player can be required to play for his country often causing injury which prevents the club from using that player.
+Currently in world football, conflict exists between domestic and international football teams, because although the domestic clubs pay the often large wages of the football players, a player can be required to play for his country.
+This, however, sometimes causes injury which prevents the club from using that player.

-What are the rules regarding players being called up for their international teams?
+What are the rules regarding players called up for international duty?

-When a player is called up for international duty he will be required to report for training on the date specified by the national governing body – in the case of the England national team this would be the Football Association.
+When a player is called up for international duty, he is required to report for training on the date specified by the national governing body – in the case of the England national team, the Football Association (FA).

-In certain situations the Football Association medical staff can demand that the player reports for training to that they can assess the player themselves.
-Often this will only happen if the international team is involved in an international tournament or has an important qualifier.
-For international friendly matches it is extremely unlikely that this will happen as the Football Association will wish to keep some balance between the England team and the clubs.
+FA medical staff can demand that the player reports for training so they can assess the player themselves, although this will generally only happen if the international team is involved in an international tournament or an important qualifier.
+For international friendly matches it is unlikely this will happen as the FA will wish to keep some balance between the England team and the clubs.

 What happens if a player is injured while on international duty?

-If a player is injured on international duty the medical staff involved with the national team will send reports directly to the club doctors stating the injury problems and what action has been taken.
+If a player is injured on international duty, the medical staff involved with the national team will send reports directly to the player’s club doctors, stating the nature of the injury and any action taken.

-Following agreements between FIFA, UEFA and the European Clubs Association (ECA) when players playing for clubs are injured on international duty during major tournaments then the national governing body will be required to compensate the club which the player plays for.
+Following agreements between FIFA, UEFA and the European Clubs Association (ECA), when players are injured on international duty during major tournaments, the national governing body will be required to compensate the club which the player plays for.